Making your UK limited company dormant — the compliance checklist founders miss

 Why founders go dormant in the first place

-• You're protecting a brand or trademark.
+- You're protecting a brand or trademark.
 The company holds a domain, a social handle, or IP you don't want a competitor scraping up.

 The dormant-company compliance checklist

-6. Keep your registered office live and monitored.
+- Maintain a live, monitored registered office.
 This is non-negotiable.
-Companies House will keep writing to you — reminders, verification notices, compliance letters.
-A dormant company with a proper registered office address is one that still receives and actions its post; a dormant company with an old flat or a cancelled accountant is a ticking strike-off clock.
+Companies House will keep writing — reminders, verification notices, compliance letters.
+Use a proper registered office address that actions its post; an old flat or a cancelled accountant's address is a ticking strike-off clock.

 Dormant is cheap.
-Striking-off a forgotten dormant company costs £468+ to reverse.
+Striking-off a forgotten dormant company costs £341+ to reverse.

 Founders rarely torpedo their own dormancy on purpose.
 It happens because the definitions are narrow and modern life is full of small automatic transactions.
 Watch for these: